Grand National 2024 tips: How to the pick the winner and the best ante-post bet

 Last year’s winner Corach Rambler entered the race incredibly well handicapped at 10st 5lbs and cruised to victory in the Ultima at the Cheltenham Festival, meaning his rating had jumped by another 10lb by the time the tapes went up at Aintree.

-This year, he is likely to be in a similar position following a third-placed finish in the Cheltenham Gold Cup.
+This year, he is in a similar position following a third-placed finish in the Cheltenham Gold Cup.

-In truth, picking a Grand National winner does require as much good fortune as it does good research but even with that in mind, Telegraph Sport will do its utmost to find you a winner in April.
+In truth, picking a Grand National winner does require as much good fortune as it does good research but even with that in mind, Telegraph Sport will do its utmost to find you a winner.

 Marcus Armytage’s tip